 The Burgundy wine region produces some of the most exclusive wines throughout the world and also the most expensive.
-Wine from Burgundy includes several famous French wines, with the region best known for its Chardonnay (white Burgundy), Beaujolais Nouveau, and Pinot Noir (Burgundy red wine).
-Other types of Burgundy wine include a small number of rosés and sparkling wines.
+The region is also known for its extraordinary historical heritage of French castles, medieval abbeys, and fairytale villages.

 Best Way to Visit the Burgundy Villages

 Although we love traveling by train, this area is best explored by car.
 Driving in France is very easy, and you will love the freedom of having your own car in France.

 Some of our favorite French road trips cover the region of Burgundy, and you will love driving through the picturesque villages of Burgundy and vineyards.

 If you don’t have a car, you can hire one in Dijon in Burgundy.
 Take a direct train to Dijon from Paris or Lyon and start your road trip from Burgundy’s capital.

 We recommend booking your car with Discover Cars.
 This site is great because it takes all of the major rental companies, such as Hertz, Avis, etc., and makes the comparison of prices for you.
 This helps to ensure that you get a great price without all the time and work.

 When you visit Burgundy, you can combine the exploration of villages and towns in Burgundy with one of the top-rated Burgundy Wine Routes (we recommend the Route des Grands Crus).

 Here’s the list of the most beautiful villages in Burgundy, France (plus the two best towns in Burgundy) – and hotel recommendations for the main ones.